Sleep apnea and TMJ treatments in in Ottawa, ON

 Without a proper diagnosis, untreated sleep apnea can result in serious health complications, such as high blood pressure, stroke, heart failure, and more.
 To get a better understanding of your condition, it’s important to undergo a polysomnography, also known as a sleep test.

 If you believe that you or a loved one is suffering from OSA, contact Dr. Haissam Dahan at the Ottawa TMJ & Sleep Apnea Clinic to schedule a free consultation.
 He’ll examine your condition, determine whether you need a sleep test, and answer any questions you may have.
+For your convenience, we offer a home sleep test, so you can get a diagnosis without having to step foot in a lab.

 The Site may contain testimonials by users of our products and/or services.
 These testimonials reflect the real-life experiences and opinions of such users.
 However, the experiences are personal to those particular users, and may not necessarily be representative of all users of our products and/or services.
 We do not claim, and you should not assume, that all users will have the same experiences.
 Your individual results may vary.